 Need a quick low carb dessert?
-This sugar free mascarpone cheese mousse is made in under a minute using only three ingredients!
+This easy sugar-free keto-friendly mascarpone mousse is made in under a minute using only three ingredients!
 Perfect served with berries!

 Are you looking for a quick and easy recipe to show your patriot colors this Fourth of July?
 Look no further!

-This mascarpone cheese mouse with blueberries and strawberries is a snap to make.
-Any low carb berries can be used with this mascarpone mousse that whips up in less than a minute with only 3 ingredients.
+This mascarpone cheese dessert with blueberries and strawberries is a snap to make.
+Any low carb berries can be used with this mousse that whips up in less than a minute with only 3 ingredients.

 You can make this easy dessert in one big serving dish or divided among individual cups.
 I’ve even seen strawberries stuffed with mascarpone mousse.